enasgamal9/lab2Git/README.md

         `git push origin :<branch>`
     ------------------------

-- How to list tags . .
+-How to list tags . .
     `git tag`
     ------------------------